How To Do Self Study

 Finding Your Motivation

-Before starting self-study, knowing why you want to learn is important.
+Before starting self-study, it is important to know why you want to learn.
 Are you doing it for a career?
 Or maybe just for fun?
 These reasons are called your "motivation."

 Some people are motivated by personal interest, while others might need to learn for a job or exam.
 Take some time to think about what drives you.
 Knowing this will help keep you going, especially when things get tough.